Istanbul Sabahattin Zaim University

-Istanbul Sabahattin Zaim University (İstanbul Sabahattin Zaim Üniversitesi) is a Turkish private higher-education institution established by "İlim Yayma Vakfı" (literally: Foundation for Popularization of Science) on April 24, 2010.
-The education at the university began in the 2011–12 term.
+Istanbul Sabahattin Zaim University (İstanbul Sabahattin Zaim Üniversitesi) is a Turkish private higher-education institution established by "İlim Yayma Vakfı" (literally: Foundation for the Propagation of Science) on April 24, 2010.
+Classes at the university began in the 2011–12 term.

-The university was named after Sabahattin Zaim (1926-2007), who was a professor of economics in the Faculty of Economics at Istanbul University until 1993.
+The university was named after Sabahattin Zaim (1926-2007), a professor of economics in the Faculty of Economics at Istanbul University until 1993.
 A Macedonian from birth, he served as the founding rector of the International University of Sarajevo in 2003-04 after he taught at several universities in and outside Turkey.
 He was also a founding member of İlim Yayma Vakfı.

-The university's main campus is located in Halkalı, Küçükçekmece, Faculty building is situated in Altunizade and the some Research Centers in Eyüp.
+The university's main campus is located in Halkalı, the faculty building is situated in Altunizade, and the research center is in Eyüp.

 Academics

 As of March 2017, the university consists of following units: